It's very easy to lose a paper MOT certificate, but that doesn't mean you have anything to panic about.

 As always, there are plenty of rogue companies offering duplicate MOT certificates.
 To avoid a scam, always use the official Government website.

 No other service has the licence or permission to provide look-a-like certificates.

-Can I Request a Duplicate MOT Certificate From a Garage?
+Can I Get a Duplicate MOT Certificate From a Garage?